renvmorales/Linear-Regression/README.md

 # Linear-Regression
-Review and code implementation on Multiple Linear Regression
+Review and code implementation (in Octave/Matlab) on Multiple Linear Regression